-Most people think aging-in-place just means growing old in your own home.
-And, while that’s absolutely true, it’s really only part of the big picture.
+Aging in place means growing old in your own home.
+But, that’s only part of the big picture.
 The truth is: it’s so much more!

 As we get older, so do our bodies.
 And with that comes some inevitable changes.
 Most commonly, seniors may notice a decline in vision or hearing.
 But there’s also an increased risk of developing chronic conditions, like arthritis or diabetes.
 Of course, there are countless other possible health scenarios – So, let’s just say, while everyone goes through changes, mental and physical, some are more significant than others.
 What’s most important is to recognize, evaluate, and create a care plan, prioritizing your health.

 Did you know that falls are the leading cause of injury for adults ages 65 and older?
 One of the most proactive measures you can take to stay safe is to have your home assessed and modified to be more senior-friendly.
-A certified aging-in-place specialist (CAPS) can help with this.
+Certified aging in place specialists (CAPS) can help with this.
 You can find a CAPS working in contracting, occupational therapy, and even home care services.
 A CAPS professional will collaborate alongside you and your family to create a plan for improving and maintaining your quality of life through your environment.

 Hearing aids, medical alert systems, adjustable beds…It’s all technology nowadays, and it’s time for you to get friendly!
 The senior population is on the rise, and, as such, so are the aging-friendly tech tools.

 Community centers, meal services, and adult day health care (ADHC) are just a few resources available in most communities for seniors!

 Looking for a program near you?
 The Eldercare Locator can help!